 Appropriate Vaccine Usage

-This metric is a measure of the percentage of long-term care patients that have received the flu and pneumonia vaccines.
-Respiratory viruses can be fatal for nursing home residents, making these types of vaccines critical to patient safety.
+This datapoint measures the percentage of long-term care patients that have received the flu and pneumonia vaccines.
+Respiratory viruses can be very dangerous for nursing home residents, making these types of vaccines critical to patient care.

 Residents Maintain Autonomy

 In Court House Center, 10.05% Percentage of Patients

 This indicates the percentage of patients who required additional assistance with activities of daily living over time.

 In Court House Center, 10.04% Percentage of Residents